 More broadly, this application illustrates that AI-led interviews can be used to elicit the perspectives that agents have on their individual experience.
-In that sense, it relates to a tradition in social sciences emphasizing the important of understanding people from their own subjective point of view (e.g., Dilthey [1884]), as opposed to another tradition emphasizing a third-person perspective of explanation, in which human agency, subjectivity, and its products are analyzed as effects of impersonal natural, economic or sociological forces.
+In that sense, it relates to a tradition in social sciences emphasizing the importance of understanding people from their own subjective point of view (e.g., the "verstehen" approach in Weber [1925], Dilthey [1884]).
+This tradition stands in contrast with approaches emphasizing a third-person perspective of explanation, in which human agency and subjectivity are shaped by impersonal natural, economic or sociological forces.